Payroll

 Income Tax Withholding

-Employers act as withholding agents, deducting income taxes from employees' monthly wages based on a graduated tax system.
-For instance, annual incomes up to ₱250,000 are taxed at 0%, while incomes over ₱8,000,000 are taxed at 35%.
-Withheld taxes must be remitted to the Bureau of Internal Revenue (BIR) by the 10th day of the following month.
+Employers act as withholding agents, deducting income tax from employees' monthly wages based on a graduated tax schedule under the TRAIN Law (Republic Act No. 10963, Tax Schedule 2, effective January 2023).
+Withheld taxes must be remitted to the Bureau of Internal Revenue (BIR) by the 10th day of the following month via BIR Form 1601-C.

 Social Security System (SSS) Contributions